lorenzotaccini/Chrome-Magnets/README.md

 ### Setup

 Just download all the files and place them in a single folder.
-Then, navigate to (Chrome Extensions Page)[chrome://extensions], make sure developer options is enabled and click "load unpacked", uploading your folder.
+Then, navigate to chrome://extensions, make sure developer options is enabled and click "load unpacked", uploading your folder.
 That's it!